Sun Moon (film)

 Sun Moon is a 2023 Christian-themed movie about a woman who takes a job teaching English to high school students in Taiwan after being left at the altar by her fiancé.
+The film's inspiration came from director Sydney Tooley's time in Taiwan as an English teacher.
+Filming took place in Yuchi in Taiwan's Nantou County and at Sun Moon Lake.

 It was directed by Sydney Tooley and produced by Affirrm Films, a faith-based production company that is part of Sony Pictures.
 The film premiered on Pure Flix in May 2023.
+The film is a drama romance film.

+Reception

+The Dove Foundation praised Sun Moon "a quiet film that reminds us in a powerful way" of God's presence.
+The Chinese Church Paper of Seventh-Day Adventists writer Chou Li-chuan lauded the film, writing, "The film captures stunning visuals that enhance its appeal, making the beautiful scenery of Nantou a standout highlight of the movie."